manoharan-lab/holopy/docs/source/users/fit_tutorial.rst

 --------------
 The model specification is a little bit different from the inference case.
-First, we define a parameterized scatterer including initial guesses and absolute bounds using the :func:`.par` function.
-Note that the bounds here are not uncertainty values as in the inference case, but instead represent the full allowed range of a parameter (like the :func:`.uniform` prior).
+First, we define a parameterized scatterer including initial guesses and absolute bounds using the :class:`.Parameter` class.
+Note that the bounds here are not uncertainty values as in the inference case, but instead represent the full allowed range of a parameter (like the :class:`.Uniform` prior).
 The ``center`` coordinates must be specified as (`x`, `y`, and `z`, in that order).
 Here, we will keep particle radius and refractive index fixed.
 Fitting works best when there are only a few uncertain parameters.
-You can find guesses for `x` and `y` coordinates with :func:`.center_finder`, and guess `z` with :func:`.propagate`.
+You can find guesses for `x` and `y` coordinates with :func:`.center_find`, and guess `z` with :func:`.propagate`.
-In this image (uncropped version), the particle's is near (24, 22, 15), with coordinates in microns.
+In this image (uncropped version), the particle's center is near (24, 22, 15), with coordinates in microns.

 ..  testcode::

-    from holopy.fitting import par, fit, Model
+    from holopy.fitting import fit, Model
+    from holopy.fitting import Parameter as par
     par_s = Sphere(center = (par(guess = 24, limit = [15,30]),
       par(22, [15, 30]), par(15, [10, 20])), r = .5, n = 1.58)